OUR THERAPIES

 A psychological assessment includes details about your life, medical history, family, background, and symptoms to evaluate your current mental status.
 Upon evaluation, our senior Clinical Psychologists will determine a diagnosis and recommend the most appropriate treatment plan.

 Performance Psychology: Identifies and applies psychological principles that meet individual needs and support achievement of optimal performance.
-Can be applied to different contexts including sport, work, recreational and/or health.
-Whether you are aiming to improve Physical Activity participation and wellbeing or prepare for the Olympics we will support you in finding your inner strengths and achieve peak potential.
+Can be applied to different contexts, including sport, work, recreational and/or health.